Lectio Divina: Luke 5:1-11

 • The episode of the catch of fish along the lake indicates the attraction and the force of the Word of Jesus.
 He attracts people (Lk 5:1).
 He urges Peter to offer his boat to Jesus to be able to speak (Lk 5:3).
 The word of Jesus is so strong that it overcomes the resistance in Peter.
 It convinces him to cast the nets into the sea again and there is the miraculous catch (Lk 5:4-6).
 It overcomes in him the urge to leave Jesus and attracts him to become a “fisher of men” (Lk 5, 10).
 This is the way the Word of God acts in us, even now!

 • Where and how does the miraculous catch of fish take place today?

 • And they leaving everything followed Jesus.
 What do I have to leave in order to follow Jesus?

 • In joining with other communities to, to overcome conflict between communities, how do we work together when both communities have the same stated mission, but have competing or conflicting ways to attain it?

 5) Concluding Prayer

 Who shall go up to the mountain of Yahweh?

-The clean of hands and pure of heart,
+The one with clean of hands and a pure heart,